Drilling Hydraulics Course

 - Evaluate pressure increases in the wellbore when circulating the mud.

-- Maintain control of the well during kicks
+- Maintain control of the well during well kicks

-Quite often, these effects are interrelated, which increases the difficulty in optimization.
+Quite often, these effects are interrelated, increasing the optimization difficulty.

 Hydrostatic Pressure

-The hydrostatic pressure of the drilling fluid is an essential feature in maintaining control of a well and preventing blowouts.
-It is defined, in a practical sense, as the static pressure of a column of fluid.
+The hydrostatic pressure of the drilling fluid is essential in maintaining control of a well and preventing blowouts.
+In a practical sense, it is defined as the static pressure of a fluid column.

 The hydrostatic pressure of a mud column is a function of the mud weight and the true vertical depth of the well.
-It is imperative that attention be given to the well depth so that the measured depth, or total depth, is not used inadvertently.
+Attention must be given to the well depth so that the measured depth, or total depth, is not used inadvertently.

-Since mud weights and well depths are often measured with different units, the equation constants will vary.
+The equation constants will vary since mud weights and well depths are often measured with different units.
 Common forms of the hydrostatic pressure equation are as follows:

 Where: